brennanbrown/kindreadthepoet/pages/about.md

 permalink: /about/
 ---

-# About Mark Madelo
+# About Marcus Madelo

 {{ site.author.bio }}

 ## Background

-Mark (Marcus) Madelo is a rising voice in Calgary's vibrant poetry scene.
+Marcus Madelo is a rising voice in Calgary's vibrant poetry scene.
 As a Filipino-Canadian poet and spoken word artist, his work explores themes of identity, culture, and community, drawing from his experiences growing up in Forest Lawn and his journey through academia and artistic expression.

 ## Current Work